-We've tested the new Note 8 for seven months and it's even more interesting today thanks to the new Deep Sea Blue color came out post-launch in the US and UK, and the big Android Oreo update currently rolling out.
-This catches it up to the Samsung Galaxy S9 and similarly sized Galaxy S9 Plus that just launched.
+We've tested the Note 8 for many months and it's even more interesting today thanks to the new Deep Sea Blue color that came out post-launch in the US and UK, and the big Android Oreo update that it got.
+This catches it up to the Samsung Galaxy S9 and similarly sized Galaxy S9 Plus.

 Watch our video review of the Samsung Galaxy Note 8 below.

 Second, the big screen also comes at the cost of the Note’s usual oval-shaped fingerprint sensor home button.
 It’s gone.
 The on-screen button that replaces it works fine, but the fingerprint sensor is now located on the back of the device and off-center – it’s a textbook flawed design, and the alternative iris scanner doesn’t always work when you want to unlock the phone.
 We're hoping the Galaxy Note 9 fixes this in a couple of months.

 Can your wallet, and the extent of your grip, handle the Note 8?
 That’s pretty much all that you – if you have faith in Samsung again – need to ask yourself before buying this phone.